 In South Australia a Certificate of Occupancy is required for all new buildings (and building work where applicable) approved and built under the Planning, Development and Infrastructure Act 2016 (the PDI Act), excluding Class 10 structures such as sheds, carports, verandahs and the like.

 The requirement of a Certificate of Occupancy now extends to Class 1 buildings (houses) under the PDI Act.
 This is a key change under the new system which owners, councils, certifiers and builders need to be aware of.

-Class 1a developments that have building rules consent granted under the Development Act 1993 and which are to be completed on or after the 19 March 2021 do not require a Certificate of Occupancy.
+Class 1a developments that have building rules consent granted prior to 19 March 2021 under the Development Act 1993 do not require a Certificate of Occupancy.
 All other habitable classes of buildings (Class 1b-9) where building work takes place on or after 19 March 2021 do require a certificate.

 For buildings that require a Certificate of Occupancy under the PDI Act, this Certificate will be issued via PlanSA.
 Use of the form (linked below) should only be used if the PlanSA portal is unavailable.

 About Certificates of Occupancy

 A Certificate of Occupancy is required for all new buildings (and building work where applicable) under the PDI Act (Class 1 to 9).
 This requirement excludes Class 10 structures such as sheds, carports, verandahs and the like.

 The ‘Decision Notification Form’ will list whether a Certificate is necessary for the approved development as who will be issuing it – either the building certifier who approved the building plans or the local council